 How to Predict your TOEFL Score, Step 2: Convert your point score into a percentage score

 Every point score can translate into a percentage score.
 To see how this works, let’s look at some hypothetical scores for the sections of a practice TOEFL.
-40 out of 48 points in TOEFL Reading is a score of 83%.
-39/47 in a Listening Section would also be an 83%.
+28 out of 33 points in TOEFL Reading is a score of 84%.
+24/28 in a Listening Section would be a similar 89%.
 In TOEFL Speaking, an average task score of 3.67 out of 4 is 92%.
 Finally, a 4/5 on TOEFL Writing is 80%.

 How to Predict your TOEFL Score, Step 3: Convert your percentage score into a scaled TOEFL score

 Each TOEFL section has a different number of questions and a different number of earnable points.
 But in the final score report, all four sections are measured on a scale of 0 to 30.
 So convert your percentage score on you practice TOEFL exam to a percentage of 30.
-This will give you a pretty good idea of what your real TOEFL score will be.
-In the examples above, 83% of 30 gets you a 25 in TOEFL Reading and Listening.
-Your 92% in TOEFL Speaking is a 28.
-And the 80% in Writing comes out to 24.
+This alone will give you a rough estimate of what your real TOEFL score will be.
+In the examples above, 84% of 30 gets you roughly 25 in TOEFL Reading.
+Then your 89% in TOEFL Listening gets you an approximate 27.
+Your 92% in TOEFL Speaking could be around 28.
+And the 80% in Writing comes out to a possible 24.

 How to Predict your TOEFL Score, Step 4: Do several practice tests, and average together several whole-test scores

 The most accurate predictor of your TOEFL score is your performance across several different full practice tests.
-(Preferably you should use official practice TOEFL exams from ETS.)
+(Preferably you should use official practice TOEFL exams from ETS– but be sure to use an updated test, since a number of ETS’s official resources are still based on the format prior to the 2019 TOEFL update.)
 Let’s say that you take five practice TOEFL tests from ETS, with the following scores: 26, 24, 27, 25, 24.
 Add these scores together to get 126, divide 126 by 5, and you have an average of 25.2.
 Round this down to 25, and you can reasonably predict your TOEFL score will be about 25.
 If that’s below your target score, do more practice tests, reassess your average, and predict your score again.

 The math for scoring different sections of the TOEFL